zhaben/Video-Game-Sales-Prediction/README.md

 After filtering data that posed problems for the linearity and normality standards for linear regeression, I use the forward selection model to choose which features were the best for predicting sales using unknown data.

-I finished with an RMSE of .49, which indicates the fit of the model, or how close the predicted values are to the actual data.
+I finished with an RMSE of .49, which indicates the absolute fit of the model, or how close the predicted values are to the actual data.